- Cancer Information

 Spending one-on-one time

-If you have more than one child, you may need to alternate weeks depending on your energy levels.
+Talk with your children about the type of activities and family time that are important to them.
+If you have more than one child, you may need to alternate weeks for one-on-one time depending on your energy levels.

 A younger child may not have developed the thinking or language skills to describe how they’re feeling, but a play session can help the child to express feelings, make sense of events, and understand the world.
 They may:

 - act out a story with toys or puppets

 - talk about their experience.